 Internal Joinery and Kitchen Fittings

-Repair Category 2
+Repair Category 1

-Notes Fitted kitchen units are worn and dated.
-An incoming occupier can upgrade/replace to their own personal taste.
-Glazed inserts to interior doors and fixed panels may not be of appropriate toughened glass or meet the recognised safety standards.
+Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.